Ask a doctor about a prescription for ARROX 5 mg FILM-COATED TABLETS

 Consult your doctor or pharmacist before using any medication.

-Most patients can drive vehicles and use machines during Arrox treatment as it will not affect their ability.
-However, some people may feel dizzy during Arrox treatment.
+Most patients can drive vehicles and use machines during treatment with Arrox, as it will not affect their ability.
+However, some people may feel dizzy during treatment with Arrox.
 If you feel dizzy, consult your doctor before attempting to drive or use machines.

 This medication contains lactose.
 If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-The complete list of components can be found in“Contents of the package and additional information”.
+The complete list of ingredients is found in "Package contents and additional information".

 Usual doses in adults